chenaciousD/website/content/projects/GenAIPerpsective/index.md

 - GPT will hallucinate.
 For example, it once hallucinated about an API endpoint that didn't exist.
 I didn't realize this until lots of troubleshooting.
 Increasingly, I will pass documentation from external websites to make sure it provides me valid answers.
 - GPT has to be constantly reminded of its context.
 As my prototypes got more complex involving multiple files and modules, I would have to remind GPT about the existence of these components.

+ **Read more**

+ I found Geoffrey Litt's article on [Malleable Software](https://www.geoffreylitt.com/2023/03/25/llm-end-user-programming.html) to be particualrly insightful here as well.